howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ```
 </Instruction>

-Let's go through some of the import parts of this compose file:
+Here is what is happening inside the `docker-compose.yml` file:

-1. the `image` field represents the docker image that will be used.
+1. The `image` option defines what Docker image to use.
-2. The `environment` array specifies which environment variables get passed to the container during initialization.
-This is typically used to pass configuration options and secrets (such as username and password) to the container.
+2. The `environment` option specifies the environment variables passed to the container during initialization.
+You can define the configuration options and secrets – such as the username and password – the container will use here.
-3. The `volumes` array is used for persisting data in the host file system.
+3. The `volumes` option is used for persisting data in the host file system.
-4. The `ports` array is used to map ports from the host machine to the container.
+4. The `ports` option maps ports from the host machine to the container.
 The format follows the convention of "host_port:container_port".
-In this case, you are mapping the port `5432` of the host machine to port `5432` of the `postgres` container.
-5432 is conventionally the port used by PostgreSQL.
+In this case, you are mapping the port `5432` of the host machine to port `5432` of the `postgres` container. `5432` is conventionally the port used by PostgreSQL.

-With that out of the way, we can spin up the database with one simple command.
-Before you move on to the next instruction, make sure that nothing is already running on port 5432, in which case, the following command will fail.
+With that out of the way, you can now spin up the database with one command.
+Before you move on to the next instruction, make sure that nothing is already running on port `5432`, in which case, the following command will fail.

 <Instruction>